Bit & Bridle Fitting at the isls

 PERFORMANCE AND

-Whether starting a new career or adding this service to your existing business the Neue Schule Qualified, LANTRA Certified Bit & Bridle Fitting Course
+Whether merely curious, starting a new career or adding this service to your existing business the ISLS, Certified Bit & Bridle Fitting Course

-is designed for professionals who have a strong desire to fit bits and bridles, offer bitting advice, and who are
+is designed for people who have a strong desire to understand how to fit bits and bridles and are

-passionate about improving the performance and well-being of their equine clients.
+passionate about improving the performance and well-being of horses in their care or those of their clients.

-To prepare for study as a professional, students must undertake a foundation course in Bits and Bitting Science.
+To prepare for study, students must undertake a foundation course in Bits and Bitting Science.
 This is provided through the online Certificate in Equine Bits and Bitting Science (CBBS) course.
 Students must achieve a grade of Merit or above before continuing.

 * Independent means that the QBF will not be contractually bound to a preferred supplier

-located on the outskirts of Durham City, this module shows by practical demonstrations and tutorials, how bit and bridle fitting is conducted.
+Delivered by a series of video lectures and assessments this module shows by practical demonstrations and tutorials, how bit and bridle fitting is conducted.
+An example of a bit fitting situation is shown using demonstration riders and horses.
+Fitting doubles is explicitly covered with clear instructions on potential issues.
+A video dedicated to the observation and interpretation of non-bit related influences on the ‘way of going’ supplements this material.
 The student will gain the tools and knowledge to take out into the field to complete their studies with supervised bit and bridle fitting case studies.

 in-the-field case studies

-apprenticeship.
-A series of six bit and bridle fitting appointments are undertaken, two of which are undertaken in the presence of an equine professional such as medical practitioner or accredited equine coach.
-An account of each appointment is recorded as a Case Study and assessed by Academy teaching staff.
+Following the completion of the online course and the QBA examination*, the student embarks on an in-the-field apprenticeship.
+A series of four bit and bridle fitting appointments are undertaken, two of which are undertaken in the presence of an equine professional such as medical practitioner or accredited equine coach.
+An account of each appointment is recorded as a Case Study and assessed by ISLS teaching staff.
 These appointments can be carried out over a period of time to suit the student.
-Upon ratification of the appointment records, the student will be awarded the QBF certificate and qualify as a Bit and Bridle Fitting practitioner.
+Upon ratification of the appointment records, the student will be awarded the Lantra certificate and qualify as a Bit and Bridle Fitting practitioner.
+The practitioner may then be permitted to use the post-nominal, “QBF”

 Whether you are a professional or just starting out, by the end of the course you will be able to improve a horse’s